 When frogs and toads see Epomis beetle larvae waggling their antennae and jiggling their jaws, they must think, "Aha!
 Easy meal."

-But in a freaky turnabout, the little larvae latch onto the bodies of their would-be predators, sucking them dry of fluids, gnawing on their flesh, and leaving behind nothing but a pile of bones.
+But in a freaky turnabout, the little larvae latch onto the bodies of their would-be predators, sucking them dry of fluids, gnawing on their flesh, and leaving behind nothing but a pile of bones. [ See a video of the grisly beetle feast ]

 This horror-movie scene is one of the few instances of prey not only confronting its predator, but also devouring it, researchers reported Sept.
 21 in the open-access journal PLoS ONE.
 In some cases, the frogs and toads succeeded in swallowing the beetle larvae, only to vomit them up later.
 Post-regurgitation, the larvae promptly attached themselves to the amphibians and began to eat.